Yeppoon War Memorial: History

 The Yeppoon War Memorial comprises a series of avenues of trees, located over Anzac Parade, James and Normanby Streets planted in 1921 and 1984, to commemorate the servicemen lost from the local community.
 The ANZAC Parade avenue of trees was officially opened on 26 December 1929 by the Chairman of the Livingstone Shire Council, Cr, T. Smith, whilst driving through ribbons held by returned servicemen in uniform.
 The memorial obelisk, erected in 1952, is located in Beaman Park at the intersection of Normanby and James Streets, commemorates all servicemen and women from the Yeppoon district.
 Together they create an integrated precinct of remembrance for the international conflicts in which Australia participated.

 Up until the early twentieth century, there were few statues or monuments in Queensland.
-However, as a result of the First World War (1914-1918), memorials were erected in almost every Queensland town.
+However, as a result of World War I (1914–1918), memorials were erected in almost every Queensland town.
 Such public expression of both grief for the dead and pride in the nation has not been generated by previous or subsequent wars.
 Memorials erected following subsequent wars were often adjuncts to the original commemorative symbols.

-The First World War had an enormous impact on the Australian population.
+World War I had an enormous impact on the Australian population.
 Of those who went to war, almost one in five did not return.
 It was common for families to lose more than one son and for small communities to lose a whole generation of men.

 In 1916, the British Government prohibited the exhumation and return of bodies.
 This, coupled with the impracticality of visiting distant graves ensured war memorials became an expression of public mourning, revered as cenotaphs (literally meaning empty tomb) by those who erected them.
 Placed in prominent locations, such as planting of memorial trees in Yeppoon's main thoroughfares, they became symbols of remembrance and were considered to be as sacred as gravesites.